 Note that cabbage has a high water content especially in its raw state.
 The water will settle at the bottom of the salad bowl the longer it sits.
 So, it is best to serve coleslaw right away and finish all of it fast.

-- salt, pepper and sugar, to taste
+- pepper to taste

 - 1/4 cup Japanese mayo